verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 ...
 ```

-Verrazzano will modify the `Deployment` resource `replicas` field and the Containerized Helidon application replicas will be scaled accordingly.
+Verrazzano will modify the `Deployment` resource `replicas` field and the Containerized Helidon application replicas will
+be scaled accordingly.

+{{< alert title="NOTE" color="warning" >}}
+Make sure the `replicas` defined on `VerrazzanoHelidonWorkload` component and that `replicaCount` defined on `ManualScalerTrait`
+for that component matches, else `DeploymentController` in Kubernetes and OAM runtime in `verrazzano-application-operator`
+will compete to create different number of Pods for same Containerized Helidon application.
+{{< /alert >}}

 ### Logging